0kam/vodet/README.md

 ### Image Annotating
 Before start, prepare annotation data to train a classifier.
 You should annotate at least two images; one for training and another for validating the model.
-The annotation shape have to be rectangulars.
-Since `vodet` use sliding-window method to detect the objects, very small sizes of rectangulars relative to the size of the image will cause very slow speed of detection.
-You should also make margines little bit larger than the shilhouette of objects for better classification acuraccy.
+The annotation shape has to be rectangular.
+Since `vodet` uses the sliding-window method to detect the objects, very small sizes of rectangular relative to the size of the image will cause a very slow speed of detection.
+You should also make margins a little bit larger than the silhouettes of objects for better classification accuracy.
 You can use either [labelme](https://github.com/wkentaro/labelme) or [VoTT](https://github.com/microsoft/VoTT).
-Because labelme supports zooming of images, I recommend you to use it especially for high-resolution images.
+Because labelme supports the zooming of images, I recommend you to use it, especially for high-resolution images.

 ### Setting up data directories
-The data directory should have three subdirectories: `train`, `validation` and `unlabelled`.
+The data directory should have three subdirectories: `train`, `validation`, and `unlabelled`.
 The `train` and `validation` directory should have `source` and `labels` subdirectory, that contain source images and label data respectively.
 The `unlabelled` directory should only have `source` directory.
-The label data should be [VoTT](https://github.com/microsoft/VoTT)'s csv-export (sigle CSV file) or [labelme](https://github.com/wkentaro/labelme)'s json files.
+The label data should be [VoTT](https://github.com/microsoft/VoTT)'s CSV-export (single CSV file) or [labelme](https://github.com/wkentaro/labelme)'s JSON files.

 **Notice:**
 All of the images you want to use in detection should be used in model training.
-Just push them all in `unlabelled` directory, except for labelled images.
+Just push them all in the `unlabelled` directory, except for labeled images.

 #### Directory structure example
 ```
 .